joefallon/phpcache/README.md

 `posts_table`.

 Then, let's say we cache a single post.
 Let's give it a key of `post_id_45`.
 Also, let's give it a tag of `posts_table`.
-So now we have all the posts as a cahce entry and the post with an ID of 45 as a cache entry.
+So now we have all the posts as a cache entry and the post with an ID of 45 as a cache entry.
 If we delete the post with id of 45, then of course remove it from the cache.
 However, we should also delete by tag every cache entry with the tag `posts_table`.
 This will remove the list of